 Objectives and targets

 Key objectives of Parliament House waste management are to maximise recycling rates, provide additional facilities to recycle other types of waste and reduce waste generation.
-Waste targets are formally set in the DPS Portfolio Budget Statement.

 Tips on reducing waste and improving recycling